Rodrigoleon/Webpack-Launchpad/README.md

 ### Add to Launchpad

 * [WebWorkers/Offline Plugin/Webpack](https://github.com/NekR/offline-plugin).
-* Check for typos in the config and all other files.
+* Check for typos in the config and all other files. (output path wpconfig)
 * Make sure we are not shipping anything to customers that we do not want.
 * Check for Deprecated notices (issue not from [Extract Text Plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin/issues/529), may be from a dependency of a dependency).
+* Add second SVG to test out that the spriting works correctly.

 ### LG Project